huss-osman/linux-fundamentals/linux/bandit/level11.md

 ```

 ## Explanation
-Both commands decode ROT13-encoded text.
+The contents of data.txt are encoded using ROT13, a simple letter substitution cipher where each letter is replaced by the one 13 positions later in the alphabet.

-• The first solution uses character ranges (A–Z, a–z) and shifts them by 13.
+• The first solution uses character ranges (A–Z and a–z) and shifts them by 13 positions automatically.

-• The alternative solution explicitly maps each rotated character back to its original position.
+• The alternative solution explicitly maps each rotated character back to its original letter.

+Both approaches work because:

+• tr reads from standard input

-Using input redirection (< data.txt) or a pipe (cat |) achieves the same result — both pass the file’s contents to tr via standard input.
+• Using input redirection (< data.txt) or a pipe (cat data.txt |) achieves the same result

+• The transformation is applied character by character

 ## What I Learned
-ROT13 is a simple substitution cipher.
+• ROT13 is encoding, not encryption

-Linux tools allow the same operation to be expressed in multiple equivalent ways.
+• Linux tools are composable — the same result can be achieved in multiple valid ways

+• Understanding how data flows through commands is more important than memorising syntax